ArchipelagoMW/Archipelago/docs/world api.md

       location_descriptions = location_descriptions
   ```

-* `item_descriptions` (optional) WebWorlds can provide map which contains human-friendly descriptions of items or item
+* `item_descriptions` (optional) WebWorlds can provide a map that contains human-friendly descriptions of items or item
 groups.
 These descriptions will show up in item-selection options in the Weighted Options page.
 Extra indentation and
 single newlines will be collapsed into spaces.